Today, I want to share with you How to Brew a Perfect Cup of White Tea, and you will find an instructional video below.

 - Enjoy your tea by itself or with sugar, flavored finishing sugars and/or milk.

-This is a real treat to drink, when the tea is brewed correctly.
-Enjoy this delicate flavor, and the great health benefits.
+The Perfect Cup of White Tea is a real treat to drink, when the tea is brewed correctly – enjoy this delicate flavor, and the great health benefits.

 - How to Brew Black Looseleaf Tea